rashr444/GCPDevops-project/readme.md

-# This is repo for GCP devops project
+# Devops falsk application

+- This application is written in python
+- It shall be deployed on GKE